varabyte/kobweb/README.md

 #### Structuring code around component styles

-Silk uses component styles when defining its widgets and you can to!
+Silk uses component styles when defining its widgets, and you can too!
 The full pattern looks like this:

 ```kotlin
 sealed interface CustomWidgetKind : ComponentKind